Julinu’s Radioactive Ravioli was my debut, solo, pop-surrealist, oil-painting exhibition presenting a strangely familiar, alternate universe.

 The project also featured a 3m, bronze-like, melting sculpture questioning the role of tradition and the tribalistic obsession with politicians (from any side of the political spectrum) and saints in Maltese society.
 The statue (named San Dub – pronounced /sɐnˈdu:p/ ) is a Maltese word play – a homophonic pun exploiting the similar-sounding “ser indub” – meaning “I am going to melt”.
 It was placed in front of the exhibition venue – which happens to be a stone’s throw away from the “Office of the Prime Minister”.

 Curated by Justine Balzan Demajo and Francois Zammit, Julinu’s Radioactive Ravioli is supported by a Malta Arts Fund Project Support Grant from Arts Council Malta and by Vee Gee Bee Art, San Gwann.
-It is targeted at anyone aged 16 and above and will be exhibited at Spazju Kreattiv in Valletta from Friday 26 April until Sunday 26 May 2019, with entrance free of charge.
+It was exhibited at Spazju Kreattiv in Valletta, Malta from Friday 26 April until Sunday 26 May 2019.

 “Chame Sutra” – Oil on Board

 “Qalb ta’ Qalbi (Heart of my Heart)” – Oil on Board